smcclatchy/r-pub-quality-graphics/_episodes/04-line.md

 ~~~
 {: .r}

 Now locate the file on your machine and open it.
-Compare with the plot at the [Sequence Read Archive](http://www.ncbi.nlm.nih.gov/Traces/sra/).
+Compare with the plot at the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/Traces/sra/).

+> ## Challenge 1
+>
+> 1. Plot bytes and open access bytes.
+> 2. Change to log scale.
+> 3. Color the lines.
+> 4. Add text annotations.
+> 5. Add axis labels and a plot title
-> Code Challenge: Plot bytes and open access bytes.
-Change to log scale.
-Color the lines, add text annotations, label the axes and add a title.
-Save the plot to a variable.
-Print the variable to a file and open the file to view your plot.
+> 6. Save the plot to a variable, print the variable to a pdf, png, or other file, and open the file to view your plot.
+>
+> > ## Solution to Challenge 1
+> > 1.

+> {: .solution}
+{: .challenge}